 The Registration Cancellation policy applies to all semesters.
-Please note that private music lesson fees (after the contract is signed) and housing deposits have cancellation penalties not indicated below.
+Note that private music lesson fees (after the contract is signed) and housing deposits have cancellation penalties not indicated below.
 See the Academic Calendar for the applicable First Day of Class.

-CANCELLATION NOTIFICATION RECEIVED IN WRITING IN REGISTRAR'S OFFICE STUDENT OWES Cancellation received prior to First Day of Class \$25 Registration Fee Cancellation not received prior to First Day of \$25 Registration Fee Class and no classes were attended \$100 Administrative Fee Cancellation on or after the First Day of Class Considered a Withdrawal from College - see next section for refund schedule
+CANCELLATION STUDENT OWES

+Cancellation received prior to First Day of Class \$25 Registration Fee

+Cancellation on or after First Day

+of Class and no classes were attended \$25 Registration Fee and

+\$100 Administrative Fee

+Cancellation if any classes were attended Considered a Withdrawal

+from College see next

+section for refund schedule